wayyyyn279/wjia0677_9103_tut01/READMEquit9.md

 5. Techniques

-The project uses the following p5.js techniques:
+The project proposes the use of time-based animation, Perlin noise, and interactive input to simulate organic behaviour and emotional variation.

 a.
 Time-based animation
    Controls the lifecycle of flowers, including growth, bloom, and decay